-• Agilysys DataMagineTM is a U.S.-patented imaging module and archiving solution that allows users to securely capture and retrieve documents and system-generated information.
-DataMagine integrates with all Agilysys products, adding functionality and increasing benefit to customers.
+Agilysys DataMagineTM is a U.S.-patented imaging module and archiving solution that allows users to securely capture and retrieve documents and system-generated information.
+DataMagine integrates with all of our products, adding functionality and increasing benefit to customers.

 Activities